 Later in the day, disembark on North Seymour, a small uplifted island, where you will walk right up to bird nesting colonies of the two species of frigate birds, as well as blue-footed boobies and swallow-tailed gulls.
 Depending on the season, you may get to experience their spectacular mating ritual display and dances.

 Mosquera is a small islet located between Baltra Island and North Seymour.
 It is home to one to a large sea lion colonies and is also a haven for shorebirds, and orcas are occasionally seen too.

 After this visit, the ship will sail to Baltra where you will disembark and transfer to the airport for your flight back to the mainland.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

-One night hotel at Casa Gangotena in Quito (2018 dates only); transfer from Baltra Airport to ship; cabin accommodations aboard ship; meals aboard ship; tea, coffee and natural juices; VIP/Master Suites include open bar and use of the VIP lounge (departure date only) at the Baltra airport; visits to the islands with certified guide; use of snorkeling gear (wetsuit, mask, snorkel and fins); kayaking.
+One night hotel at Casa Gangotena in Quito; cabin accommodations aboard ship; meals aboard ship; tea, coffee and natural juices aboard ship; use of snorkeling gear (wetsuit, mask, snorkel, fins); kayaking.
 Subject to change without notice.

-Airfare; hotel nights before/after cruise; transfers in Quito or Guayaquil; items of a personal nature such as laundry, massage; alcoholic and bottled beverages except if mentioned as included; gratuities to ship staff is left to the discretion of the passenger; traveler’s insurance; travel health insurance (required to enter Ecuador); fuel surcharge may apply.
+Airfare; transfers in Quito or Guayaquil; items of a personal nature such as laundry; alcoholic and bottled beverages; gratuities to ship staff is left to the discretion of the passenger; travel insurance; fuel surcharge may apply.